JamesVickers/task-manager-backend/README.md

 - **Git**: Git is required for version control.
 Install it from [git-scm.com](https://git-scm.com/downloads).

-- **MongoDB**: [MongoDB](https://www.mongodb.com/docs/manual/installation/) installed locally, ideally with (MongoDB Compass)[https://www.mongodb.com/docs/compass/current/install/] for data visualisation.
+- **MongoDB**: [MongoDB](https://www.mongodb.com/docs/manual/installation/) installed locally, ideally with [MongoDB Compass](https://www.mongodb.com/docs/compass/current/install/) for data visualisation.

-## Setup and running the project locally
+## Setup and run the project locally

 Follow these steps to get the project up and running on your local machine: